Abu Dhabi announces details of new 90-day maternity leave for some private sector staff

 The strategic roadmap drawn up by Bayanat and Yahsat is based on deploying a constellation of satellites with SAR technology in the near future

-Abu Dhabi on Tuesday announced details of extended maternity leave for Emirati women working in the private sector.
+Abu Dhabi on Tuesday announced that the extended maternity leave for Emirati women working in the private sector will begin on September 1, 2024.

 The 90-day maternity leave, which was announced earlier, will apply to mothers who will give birth from September 1, 2024, authorities said.